-So why are so many phishing emails poorly written?
-The most obvious answer is that the scammers aren’t very good at writing.
+So why are many phishing emails poorly written?
+In this case, the most obvious answer is the correct one: the scammers aren’t very good at writing.

-With this in mind, it becomes a lot easier to spot the difference between a typo made by a legitimate sender and a scam.
+With this in mind, it becomes much easier to spot the difference between a typo made by a legitimate sender and a scam.

-When crafting phishing messages, scammers will often use a spellchecker or translation machine, which will give them all the right words but not necessarily in the proper context.
+When crafting phishing messages, scammers often use a spellchecker or translation machine, giving them all the right words but not necessarily in the proper context.

 Take this example of a scam imitating Windows:

-No individual word is spelled incorrectly, but the message is full of grammatical errors that a native speaker wouldn’t make, such as “We detected something unusual to use an application”.
+No individual word is misspelt, but the message contains grammatical errors that a native speaker wouldn’t make, such as “We detected something unusual to use an application”.

-That’s not to say any email with a mistake in it is a scam, however.
+That’s not to say any email with a mistake is a scam, however.
 Everyone makes typos from time to time, especially when they’re in a hurry.

 - Is it a common sign of a typo (like hitting an adjacent key)?